Surrender (2025 film)

-Surrender is a 2025 Indian Tamil-language film written and directed by debutant Gowthaman Ganapathy, starring Tharshan in the lead role alongside Lal, Sujith Shankar, Munishkanth, Padine Kumar and others in important roles.
+Surrender is a 2025 Indian Tamil-language action thriller film written and directed by debutant Gowthaman Ganapathy, starring Tharshan in the lead role alongside Lal, Sujith Shankar, Munishkanth, Padine Kumar and others in important roles.

 Surrender released in theatres on 1 August 2025.

 Plot

 This story revolves around four main characters: an experienced writer Constable, a rookie Sub-Inspector, a local thug, and a small-time politician.

-Head Constable Periysamy(Lal), an honest man who has been working for more than 20 years as a writer at the same Thirumazhisai police station.
-Pugazhenthi(Tharshan), a trainee SI appointed at the same station 3 months ago.
+Head Constable Periysamy, an honest man who has been working for more than 20 years as a writer at the same Thirumazhisai police station.
+Pugazhenthi, a trainee SI appointed at the same station 3 months ago.
 With the election nearing, it is advised that licensed gun holders from the limit should submit their guns to the station.
-Actor Mansoor Ali Khan(Mansoor Ali Khan) submits his gun to Peiyasamy and demands that he needs it as soon as the election is finished.
-While Periyasamy was placing the gun in the locker, an egoistic lady Inspector deliberately pulls him off with a quarrel, which leads him to misplace the gun on the table.
+Actor Mansoor Ali Khan submits his gun to Periyasamy and demands that he needs it as soon as the election is finished.
+While Periyasamy was placing the gun in the locker, an egoistic lady Inspector deliberately pulls him into a quarrel, which leads him to misplace the gun on the table.

-A renowned thug named Kanagu(Sujith Shankar) from that area plans to supply a hefty amount of 10 crores to the voters so that their party can win the upcoming election.
+A renowned thug named Kanagu from that area plans to supply a hefty amount of 10 crores to the voters so that their party can win the upcoming election.
 He got into trouble when the SI, whom he believes double-crossed him and took all the money.